On Air Now

-The royal drama has been one of Netflix’s most popular series, so here’s everything you need to know about its story, stellar cast and regal soundtrack
+The third season of Netflix’s royal drama has just hit our screens, so here’s everything you need to know about its story, stellar cast and regal soundtrack.

 Created by screenwriter Peter Morgan, The Crown tells the fascinating story of Queen Elizabeth II's life, from a 25-year-old newlywed who has just inherited the crown to a powerful and influential world leader.